Benndot/NHL-API-WebApp/ReadMe.md

 ### /data route pages:

+"/" (GET): Displays the player_name_search.html file for searching up players (including retired) using an inputting key-string.
+May change this route address eventually.

+"/roster (GET): Displays the roster_search.html file, for searching up the current roster of an NHL team given that franchise's number ID

 "/player_search" (POST): Takes an input of a text box and applies that string to the NHL APIs player search function.
 A list of players matching that key-word is then returned, which is picked apart and rearranged into a more nicely presented string of data for each entry entry.
 That list of data strings is then inserted into a dynamic webpage and is sent back to the user.